NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 ## Download Previously Uploaded Files

 The [transaction](Transactions.md) page lists all previous transactions in the project.
-The user can download files uploaded to the GDC workspace in the details section of the screen by selecting a particular transaction and scrolling to the "DOCUMENTS" section.
+The user can download files uploaded to the GDC workspace in the details section of the screen by selecting one transaction and scrolling to the "DOCUMENTS" section.

 [![Transaction Original Files](images/GDC_Submission_Transactions_Original_Files_2.png)](images/GDC_Submission_Transactions_Original_Files_2.png "Click to see the full image.")